Sperm for sale: Fighting for change

 “He’s always been very good with letters and numbers,” said Angie Collins, describing her son Max*.

 Collins marvels at her son’s love for numbers and music.
-Both traits he inherited from his anonymous sperm donor father.
+Both traits he inherited from the sperm donor that helped give him life.
 She was told the donor was a musician with a college degree and a genius IQ.

 “He started paying attention to road signs, making note of ‘Mummy you’re going over the speed limit,’ at ages that most kids are still learning to talk,” recalled Collins.

-In reality, Max’s biological father, an anonymous sperm donor, was convicted of burglary and diagnosed with bipolar schizophrenia, which has about a 10% chance of being inherited by his offspring.
+In reality, Max’s biological father was convicted of burglary and diagnosed with bipolar schizophrenia, which has about a 10% chance of being inherited by his offspring.
 And it’s believed he has many offspring.

 According to court records and emails, the donor has at least 36 children, scattered in 5 states and 3 countries.